projectvidyalaya/website/README.md

 # Project Vidyalaya

-An Open Source tech solution for Education.
+An Open Source tech solutions for Education needs.